somms/TaxaImporter/README.md

 # TaxaImporter

-   A tool for converting taxonomies from one source to another, and verifying it against taxonomical checklists
+   A tool for converting taxonomies from one source to another, and verifying it against taxonomical checklists.
+Currently, its supports Observation.org, Plants Of the World Online (POWO) and GBIF.org.

+When faced with the challenge of importing biodiversity data from one external source to another, the first obstacle to overcome is always being able to locate and resolve differences in taxonomic criteria.
+This task can be really complex when you have a high number of entries, or the database does not have an optimal structure.

+TaxaImporter is a tool that allows you to automate a large part of the process, giving you enough flexibility to adapt to a large number of situations.

 USAGE:
    Importer.php <OPTIONS> <COMMAND> ... <skip>